dmlc/xgboost/doc/build.rst

 .. code-block:: bash

   cd C:\path\to\xgboost
-  mkdir build
-  cd build
-  cmake .. -G"Visual Studio 16 2019" -A x64 -DUSE_CUDA=ON -DR_LIB=ON -DR_VERSION=4.0.0
+  cmake -B build -S . -G"Visual Studio 16 2019" -A x64 -DUSE_CUDA=ON -DR_LIB=ON -DR_VERSION=4.0.0
-  cmake --build . --target install --config Release
+  cmake --build build --target install --config Release

 If CMake can't find your R during the configuration step, you might provide the location of R to CMake like this: ``-DLIBR_HOME="C:\Program Files\R\R-4.0.0"``.